SAP Customer Data Cloud (CDC): Identity, Consent, and CIAM Explained

 What is SAP Customer Data Cloud?

-SAP CDC is a Customer Identity and Access Management (CIAM) platform that manages customer registration, authentication, consent, and profile data.
-Built on four pillars — Identity, Consent, Profile, and B2B CIAM — it provides secure login (SSO, social, passwordless), GDPR-compliant consent management, progressive profiling, and B2B organisational access control.
+SAP CDC is a Customer Identity and Access Management (CIAM) platform that manages registration, authentication, consent, and profile data.
+Built on four pillars (Identity, Consent, Profile, and B2B CIAM), it provides secure login (SSO, social, passwordless), GDPR-compliant consent management, progressive profiling, and B2B organisational access control.

 How does CDC help with GDPR compliance?

-CDC captures consent directly from customers, stores it with full audit trails, and propagates consent changes to all connected systems in real time.
+CDC captures consent directly from customers, stores it with full audit trails, and propagates changes to all connected systems in real time.
 Customers can view, modify, or delete their data through self-service interfaces.
-When consent is withdrawn, every downstream system — marketing, analytics, personalisation — automatically stops processing that data.
+When consent is withdrawn, every downstream system (marketing, analytics, personalisation) automatically stops processing that data.

 What’s the difference between CDC and a standard login system?

-Standard login systems handle authentication only.
+A standard login handles authentication.
+That’s it.
 CDC adds consent management, progressive profiling, risk-based authentication, account takeover protection, social login, SSO across applications, and B2B organisational hierarchies.
-It’s a complete identity platform, not just an authentication layer.
+It’s a complete identity platform, not an auth layer you bolted on.

 Can CDC work without SAP CDP?

 Yes.
-CDC functions independently as a CIAM platform.
-Many organisations start with CDC alone for registration, consent, and SSO.
-When they later add CDP for data unification, CDC feeds identity and consent data into CDP — but CDC doesn’t require CDP to deliver value.
+CDC works independently as a CIAM platform.
+Plenty of organisations start with CDC alone for registration, consent, and SSO.
+When they later add CDP for data unification, CDC feeds identity and consent data into it.
+But CDC delivers value on its own without CDP.

 How long does a CDC implementation take?

-A standard B2C implementation (registration, SSO, consent management) takes 6–10 weeks.
-Adding B2B CIAM with organisational hierarchies and delegated admin extends the timeline to 10–14 weeks.
-Complexity depends on the number of applications requiring SSO and the regional consent requirements to support.
+Standard B2C implementation (registration, SSO, consent management) runs 6-10 weeks.
+Adding B2B CIAM with organisational hierarchies and delegated admin extends it to 10-14 weeks.
+Complexity depends on how many applications need SSO and what regional consent requirements you’re dealing with.

 Solutions for Customer Identity (CIAM)